martin-b-07e5/RecruitingApp-back/README.md

-# 💼 RecruitingApp
+# Hackathon ONE

+Hackathon Tech Advanced - Oracle Next Education (ONE)

+🚀 ✨ Solve real challenges, demonstrate your technical skills, work as a team, and create innovative solutions while expanding your network.

+✨ Solve real challenges, demonstrate your technical skills, work as a team, and create innovative solutions while expanding your network.
+Web App Development

+📅August 18, 2025 - September 22, 2025

+---

-## 🚀 Recruiting Platform App
+# 💼 Recruiting Platform App

-A full-stack recruitment platform simulating real-world job portals like LinkedIn, built with Spring Boot backend and React frontend.
+🚀 A full-stack recruitment platform simulating real-world job portals like LinkedIn, built with Spring Boot backend and React frontend.

 ## 👥 User Stories Implemented